Ever feel like you’d get so much more done in the day if it weren’t for all those dozens of small yet necessary tasks?

 4. Automate the sales process

-Another great way to use Power Automate is in your sales or lead gen process.
-If you have a contact form on your website, for example, then Power Automate can be used to automatically save the entry in an Access database file (or other internal database of your choice) stored on your company’s server, whenever a potential lead sends off a submission.
+Another great Power Automate example is in your sales or leads gen process.
+If you have a contact form on your website, for example, then Power Automate can be used to automatically save the entry in an Access database file (or another internal database of your choice) stored on your company’s server, whenever a potential lead sends off a submission.

 This simple process will require your contact form to be built using Microsoft Forms, and will also involve setting up a UI flow via the desktop Power Automate app.
 However, with minimal effort, you’ll be able to quickly and easily store prospective client data, while connecting them with the sales team about your products and services.